nervosys/AutonomySim/README.md

 ## Professional Services

-Robotics companies interested in having Nervosys model their hardware and/or software in `AutonomySim` can us directly [here](mailto:info@nervosys.ai).
-We would be delighted to offer our services!
-That way, we can continue to support and improve this project.
+Robotics companies interested in having Nervosys model their hardware and/or software in `AutonomySim` and develop new AI models can contact via e-mail [here](mailto:info@nervosys.ai).
+We are delighted to offer our services.
+That way, we can continue to support and improve this wonderful project.

 ## Supported Operating Systems